fywws/Dockins/README.md

 ### Getting Started

-To get started with DOCKINS, install it from github page;
+To get started with DOCKINS, install it from GitHub page;

-Once Dockins is insatlled, you can graphically initialize a new project by running the following command :
+Once Dockins is installed, you can graphically initialize a new project by running the following command :

 ```
 dockn init